lucasm494/ContactBookGit/README.md

 # ContactBookGit
+This work was done by
+Lucas Marques nº65428 LEI
+Francisco Lima nº65466 LEI

 This is a starter kit for the first lab of the Software Engineering Course.
 Fork this project to make your own version of it.